Transformational growth in Biggleswade - FAQs

 The Biggleswade HIF funding is to support the delivery of new secondary school places in accordance with our emerging Schools for the Future Programme.
 Our education team will continue to work with local schools over the coming months and years to review all options and determine the most appropriate solution.

 For the purpose of the HIF bid the provisional site identified was the council owned land to the East of Baden Powell way adjacent to the proposed East of Biggleswade Village.
-Further detailed feasibility studies will now be undertaken to identify the best location to meet the growth in the area.
+The proposal is subject to feasibility consultation and planning.

 When and where are the 3,000 new homes going to be built?